-Since the start of the year, there have been conflicting views on whether higher inflation presents a transitory blip, or whether consumers and investors should buckle their belts in preparation for a longer-term soar in inflation.
-The latest reading, for August but released in mid-September, put CPI at 3.2%, up from 2% in July.
+Since the start of the year, there have been conflicting views on whether higher inflation presents a transitory blip, or whether consumers and investors should buckle their belts in preparation for a longer-term soar in prices.
+The latest reading, for September but released in mid-October, put CPI at 3.1%, down slightly from 3.2 % in August.

-The first school of thought, still shared by the vast majority of Bank of England policymakers, is that the four-month breach of its 2% inflation target (which was first recorded in May’s CPI reading) is essentially unsurprising given the events of the last 18 months.
-In fact, the consensus view among this party is that inflation will rise even further, hitting 4% by the end of the year before gradually retreating to “normal” levels from 2022 onwards.
+The first school of thought, still shared by the vast majority of Bank of England policymakers, is that the five-month breach of its 2% inflation target (which was first recorded in May’s CPI reading) is essentially unsurprising given the events of the last 18 months.
+In fact, the consensus view among this party is that inflation will rise even further, hitting 5% in the spring of 2022 before gradually retreating back to ’normal’ levels .

 Why?
-Following over a year of lockdowns and restrictions, , it’s hardly shocking prices would be rising as consumers get back to ‘normal’ life and spend money they were unable to last year.
+Following over a year of lockdowns and restrictions, it is hardly shocking prices are rising as consumers get back to ‘business as usual’ and spend money they were unable to last year.
+Throw in supply chain issues and a surge in oil prices, and you have the perfect trifecta for a temporary jump in inflation.

-The other school of thought has taken a more bearish attitude towards rising inflation since it was first flagged in May.
+The other school of thought has taken a more bearish attitude.

 Their main concern is that, given the sheer level of recent disruption to the UK economy, we could quickly hit levels of hyperinflation not seen since the 1970s.

 The BoE’s ex-chief economist, Andy Haldane, who retired in September, voiced his concerns earlier this year.
 Admittedly, he did not go so far as to suggest we could shortly find ourselves paying for a loaf of bread with a wheelbarrow full of cash.
-However, he has warned that it is more and more likely the UK’s rate of price rises is likely to follow that of the US, which recently reached 5.3%.
+However, he has warned it is more and more likely that the UK’s rate of price rises follows that of the US, which recently reached 5.4% year-on-year.

 The importance of pricing power